- Scientific Name

 Pronunciation: lep-toh-nick-ter-is yerb-a-buen-ah

-The lesser long-nosed bat is one of three North American species that feed exclusively on the fruit and nectar of night-blooming cacti including saguaro and organ pipe, as well as many species of agave.
+The Lesser Long-nosed Bat is one of three North American species that feed exclusively on the fruit and nectar of night-blooming cacti including saguaro and organ pipe, as well as many species of agave.
 They are found in southern Arizona and southwestern New Mexico, and throughout Mexico and Baja California.
 In the Sonoran Desert of northwestern Mexico, the cardon cactus provides nutritious meals for these endangered bats from the time the cactus blooms in spring through the time when fruits ripen in the heat of summer.
-In return, the bats provide a valuable service, pollinating the cactus’ flowers, which enables them to reproduce, and then dispersing the seeds of the fruits so new plants can grow.
+In return, the bats pollinate the cactus’ flowers, which enables them to reproduce.
+The bats also disperse seeds so new plants can grow.

-Lesser long-nosed bats are important to the reproductive biology of other plants too.
-For example, in the absence of bats, the seed set of the agave falls to one-three-thousandth of normal.
+Lesser Long-nosed Bats are important to the reproductive biology of other plants too.
+For example, in the absence of bats, the seed of the agave falls to one-three-thousandth of normal.
 In 1988, these bats were listed by the U.S. Fish and Wildlife Service as Endangered.
-Roost disturbance and possible effects of habitat loss such as the over-harvesting of agaves in Mexico represent the primary threats for these bats.
+Roost disturbance and the impacts of habitat loss, due to the over-harvesting of agaves in Mexico, represent primary threats for these bats.